chmlee/ream-doc-v2/docs/Contribution/Note.md

 ## Person
 - first_name: John
 - last_name: Doe
-- last_name: Male
+- gender: Male
-- email: john.doe@gmail.com
+- email: john.doe@example.com
 ```

-A hackable editor for REAM is also under development.
+An editor for REAM is also under development.
 I'm working on a module that generates a graphical CRUD application based on the schema provided.

 #### SQL databases are harder to version control